lennart-finke/knottingham/README.md

  **How it Works**
 ---
-You can read the preprint about Knottingham, which is currently under peer review for the *IEEE Transactions on Visualization and Computer Graphics*, [here](https://arxiv.org/abs/2309.00445).
+You can read the preprint about Knottingham [here](https://arxiv.org/abs/2309.00445) or the finished paper in the [*IEEE Transactions on Visualization and Computer Graphics*](https://ieeexplore.ieee.org/document/10538424).

  **License**
 ---